Gao Hua

-Gao Hua (May 12, 1954 — December 26, 2011) was a history professor at Nanjing University.
-He was known for his research into the Chinese Communist Party (CCP)'s history, notably his book How the Red Sun Rose.
+Gao Hua (高华 (Gāo Huá); May 12, 1954 – December 26, 2011) was a Chinese historian and a professor in the Department of History at Nanjing University, where he also served as a doctoral supervisor.
+He later held a concurrent appointment as chair professor and doctoral supervisor at East China Normal University in Shanghai.
+He was best known for his research on the history of the Chinese Communist Party (CCP), and in particular for How the Red Sun Rose, his study of the Yan'an Rectification Movement.

-Early life
+Early life and education

-In 1954, Gao Hua was born in Nanjing, Jiangsu Province, China.
-Both of his parents were not intellectuals.
-Gao Hua's father, Gao Qifa, came from a poor family and started working as a child laborer in an electroplating factory at a young age.
-With the support of his uncle, Gao Qifa managed to complete junior high school and later joined the underground CCP.
-In 1949, he served as an acting section chief in the Nanjing Military Control Committee.
+Gao Hua was born in 1954 in Nanjing, Jiangsu Province.
+By his own account in At the Fengling Ferry Crossing of History, neither of his parents was an intellectual.
+His father, Gao Qifa, grew up in poverty and began working as a child laborer in an electroplating factory.
+With financial help from an uncle he completed junior middle school, and he later joined the CCP underground.
+In 1949 he served as an acting section chief on the Nanjing Military Control Commission.

-After 1949, due to changes in the political environment, former underground CCP members in Nanjing faced political purges.
-In 1954, Gao Qifa was expelled from the CCP.
-In 1958, his family faced discrimination as he was labeled as a rightist during the Anti-Rightist Campaign.
-During the Cultural Revolution, Gao Qifa was subjected to struggle sessions, while Gao Hua worked as a worker in a store but continued to self-educate through reading history.
-After the end of the Cultural Revolution, the college entrance examination (gaokao) no longer required information about the family background.
-Thus, in 1978, Gao Hua was admitted to the History Department of Nanjing University.
-After graduating, he was assigned to work in the Nanjing Cultural Relics Management Bureau and later reentered Nanjing University as a graduate student in the History Department, earning both his master's and doctoral degrees.
+After 1949, shifts in the political climate brought a series of purges against former members of the party's underground organization in Nanjing, and in 1954 Gao Qifa was expelled from the CCP.
+In 1958 he was labeled a rightist, and the family was subjected to discrimination under the political conditions of the period.
+During the Cultural Revolution Gao Qifa was subjected to struggle sessions, while Gao Hua spent some eight years working as a laborer and continued to educate himself by reading history.

+Once the national college entrance examination was restored after the Cultural Revolution and candidates were no longer screened by class background, Gao was admitted in 1978 to the History Department of Nanjing University, where he studied under Mao Jiaqi.
+After graduating he was assigned to the Nanjing Cultural Relics Administration, but he soon returned to Nanjing University for graduate study, taking a master's degree and then a doctorate in history.